-TOMRA employs approximately 5,000 people globally and has three Business Divisions: TOMRA Collection, TOMRA Food, and TOMRA Recycling
+The TOMRA Group employs around 5,400 people globally and has three Business Divisions: TOMRA Collection, TOMRA Food, and TOMRA Recycling.

-TOMRA Collection
+TOMRA COLLECTION

 TOMRA Collection is the world's leading provider of reverse vending solutions.
-Every year, TOMRA enables the collection of more than 45 billion empty cans and bottles and provides retailers and other customers with an effective and efficient way of collecting, sorting, and processing these containers.
+Every year, TOMRA enables the collection of more than 46 billion empty cans and bottles and provides retailers and other customers with an effective and efficient way of collecting, sorting, and processing these containers.

-TOMRA Food
+TOMRA FOOD